 Summary

-Students will analyze the "Worcester v.
-Georgia" United States Supreme Court case, then work together to summarize and categorize actions that protected the sovereignty of the Cherokee Nation or undermined it.
-To extend knowledge, students will watch a video of a judge discussing the powers of the judicial branch, then students will participate in a Four Corners activity evaluating President Andrew Jackson's decision to ignore the Supreme Court's ruling in "Worcester v.
-Georgia."
-Finally, students will revisit the activity from the beginning of the lesson and create a paragraph summary of what they learned, using important terms from the lesson.
+Students will analyze the United States Supreme Court case of "Worcester v.
+Georgia," and summarize and categorize actions that protected or undermined the sovereignty of the Cherokee Nation.
+Students will extend their learning by watching a video of a judge discussing the powers of the judicial branch.
+Students will then use their knowledge to evaluate President Andrew Jackson's decision to ignore the Supreme Court's ruling in "Worcester v.
+Georgia" in a Four Corners activity.
+To conclude the lesson, students will write a paragraph in which they summarize their learning using important terms from the lesson.

 Essential Question(s)